ami17355/cs1302-ce30/README.md

 <hr/>

+1. Modify your social network so that it only contains 100 users.
+1. Sort the users by age.
+Print the ages of the users before and after bubble sorting.
+Use the `getSorted` method to get the sorted users.
+The call to bubble sort does not modify the array that is passed in.
+This is done so that you can use the same array on calls to each sorting algorithm.
+1. Time is reported in nanoseconds (1s = 10^9 ns).
+We will focus on operation counts - not times.

 Now it's time for some data analytics!
 Your employer has tasked you with marketing your company's new product to a cross-section of users of the MyFace social network.
 The data analytics approach that you take needs to be fast so that it impresses your